Mixed Fruit Chutney Recipe

 Instructions

-• Follow this by adding two bay leaves.
+• Follow it with two bay leaves.

-• Mix everything nicely and allow the chutney to cool down a bit.
-Then, incorporate 1.5 tablespoons of finely chopped apple, 6 to 8 pieces each of green and black grapes (cut in half), and 1.5 tablespoons of pomegranate seeds.
+• Mix them nicely and let the chutney cool down a bit.
+Then add 1.5 tbsp of finely chopped apple, 6 to 8 pieces of green grapes, 6 to 8 pieces of black grapes, both cut in half, and 1.5 tbsp of pomegranate seeds to the chutney.
+(Pro tip: Make sure all the fruits you add are fresh.
+This will add to the taste).

 Subscribe to My YouTube Channel Mitar Cooking!